 Other sedative drugs.
 Zaleplon and zolpidem were developed as sedative drugs with preferential binding to the GABAa receptor complex but there is no clear evidence for superiority of these agents over the traditional benzodiazepines for the treatment of chronic insomnia (99).
 Similarly, the novel dual orexin receptor antagonist, suvorexant, has not been shown to be safer than pre-existing sedatives.
 Nevertheless, a study demonstrated that suvorexant and ramelteon (a melatonin receptor agonist) improved sleep quality with less delirium in acute stroke patients (66).

 Antipsychotic drugs.
 Clinicians should be cautious in using atypical antipsychotics for behavioral management of dementia, including sundowning, weighing both risks and benefits carefully in individual cases (18; 97).
 A multicenter double-blind, placebo-controlled trial using 4 arms (risperidone, olanzapine, quetiapine, and placebo) in 421 patients with Alzheimer disease with psychosis, aggression, or agitation showed no significant difference in outcome as measured by the Clinical Global Impression of Change, suggesting that other classes of drugs or nonpharmacological approaches might have been more effective in managing the agitated behaviors in these patients (102; 97).
-Some have cautioned that there is an increased risk of cerebrovascular disease in older patients taking risperidone (130), as well as a heightened risk of diabetes (86).
 In Parkinson patients, use of antipsychotic drugs is associated with an increased risk of mortality, according to a study from the Veterans Administration (126).
 The highest risk of mortality was with use of typical antipsychotic drugs, such as haloperidol (HR=5.08), compared to atypical agents, such as quetiapine (HR=2.16).
 If antipsychotic drugs are used as a “last resort” for the management of agitation, they need to be monitored on a regular basis.
 Renewed efforts at tapering these drugs need to be initiated every 3 to 6 months at least.

 Trazodone.
-This antidepressant medication can be used at doses of 50 to 200 mg qhs to treat dementia patients or poststroke patients who have symptoms of anxiety, insomnia, or the sundown syndrome (47; 80; 23; 97).
-It increases the central availability of the neurotransmitter serotonin by acting as a serotonin antagonist reuptake inhibitor.
+This antidepressant medication can be used at doses of 50 to 200 mg qhs to treat dementia patients or poststroke patients who have symptoms of anxiety, insomnia, or the sundown syndrome (47; 82; 24; 97).
+It increases the central availability of the neurotransmitter serotonin by acting as a serotonin antagonist and reuptake inhibitor.